 Man, oh man… I love holiday baking.
 Seriously, November and December are months of pure heavenly bliss.
 If I could bottle the aroma of kitchens around the country in late fall and early winter, I would be a millionaire.
 Holiday baking is as good as it gets, and Christmas cookies are darn near the top of the list.
 As you’re planning your holiday baking festivities, give this recipe for Italian Christmas cookies a try.

 Traditionally called “anginette,” these cookies are absolutely yummy!
 (There are several other traditional names as well, like “sciamellis.”)
 You often find them flavored with anise (which tastes a little like licorice).
 That’s the typical flavoring to use.
-However, there are a whole bunch of different possible flavors to use with these cookies, like orange or licorice.
+However, there are a whole bunch of different possible flavors to use with these cookies, like vanilla, orange or licorice.
 My favorite has always been almond, and if you’ve never tried this particular recipe (that uses the almond flavor), then you’re really missing out.

 As with many Italian cookies, the taste of the anginette is not over-sweet.
 The cookie has a really nice, moist, cake-like texture.
 If you choose to frost the cookies, you’ll intensify that already delicious flavor.
 The cookies look like little puffballs, and they don’t change color too much as they bake.
 The definitely taste best the day after they’re baked.